Stack logo

 • Classification (where text strings are classified by their most similar label)

 This article will look at working with raw OpenAI embeddings.
+If you want to play around with embeddings yourself, check out this repo:

 What is an embedding?